Phone numbers

 • Drug and alcohol abuse as a way of self-medicating

-Who can get Anxiety Symptoms?
+Who can get anxiety symptoms?

 Anxiety as a feeling can, and does, happen to anyone.
-However, for those who develop severe anxiety and are diagnosed with a type of anxiety disorder, the causes could be one or a combination of things.
+However, for people who develop severe anxiety and are diagnosed with a type of anxiety disorder, the causes could be one or a combination of things.
 Some common causes for developing an anxiety disorder include:

 Life events

-• Losing someone who is close to you
+• Losing someone who's close to you

 • The break-up of a marriage or relationship